AkirisMc/BCFparse-Reporter/README.md

 * Additionally, the program displays the *Summary numbers* section of the *vchk* file directly in the command line interface.

 ## Usage
 To run the program, users must enter the input file’s name, the output directory’s name, and the argument/s.
 These arguments (see List of parameters table) specify which sections of the *vchk* file to parse.
 Users have the option to specify one or multiple arguments, or none at all.

-As this is a multimodular program, only the primary script (*mainfunction.py*) needs to be run on the command line since it functions as the program’s starting point.
+As this is a multimodular program, only the primary script (*mainfunction.py*) needs to be run on the command line because it functions as the program’s starting point.

 ```python mainfunction.py input_file.vchk output_folder_name -argument_flag```